Octopamine: Vertebrates

 In vertebrates, octopamine replaces norepinephrine in sympathetic neurons with chronic use of monoamine oxidase inhibitors.
 It may be responsible for the common side effect of orthostatic hypotension with these agents, though there is also evidence that it is actually mediated by increased levels of N-acetylserotonin.

 One study noted that octopamine might be an important amine that influences the therapeutic effects of inhibitors such as monoamine oxidase inhibitors, especially because a large increase in octopamine levels was observed when animals were treated with this inhibitor.
 Octopamine was positively identified in the urine samples of mammals such as humans, rats, and rabbits treated with monoamine oxidase inhibitors.
 Very small amounts of octopamine were also found in certain animal tissues.
 It was observed that within a rabbit's body, the heart and kidney held the highest concentrations of octopamine.
 Octopamine was found to be 93% eluted by urine within 24 hours of being produced in the body as a byproduct of Iproniazid in rabbits.

 Pharmacology

 Octopamine has been sold under trade names such as Epirenor, Norden, and Norfen for use in medicine as a sympathomimetic drug, available by prescription.
-Very little information exists concerning its clinical usefulness or safety, though.
+However, very little information exists concerning its clinical usefulness or safety.
+It has been studied as an antihypotensive agent and has been shown to increase blood pressure when administered intravenously, intramuscularly, and buccally at sufficiently high doses, whereas oral administration was ineffective.

+Octopamine is an analogue of sympathomimetic catecholamines like norepinephrine and phenethylamines like tyramine.
+However, octopamine has 400- to 2,000-fold lower affinity for the mammalian α- and β-adrenergic receptors than norepinephrine.
+In any case, it can produce significant sympathomimetic effects, like pressor responses, at sufficiently high doses.

 In mammals, octopamine may mobilize the release of fat from adipocytes (fat cells), which has led to its promotion on the internet as a slimming aid.
 However, the released fat is likely to be promptly taken up into other cells, and there is no evidence that octopamine facilitates weight loss.
 Octopamine may also increase blood pressure significantly when combined with other stimulants, as in some weight loss supplements.

 The World Anti-Doping Agency lists octopamine as a banned substance for in competition use, as a "specified stimulant" on the 2019 Prohibited List.

+In contrast to various other phenethylamines, octopamine is a poor or negligible substrate of the dopamine transporter (DAT).